Updated: 2025/Nov/16

 TIMER_RELTIME.
 If the interval is specified as an absolute time, then

-the clock_id clock is used to convert it to a relative time.
-If the
+the clock_id clock is used to calculate the corresponding relative time.

-start argument is not NULL, then current time for the clock_id clock is
+If the start argument is not NULL, then current time for the clock_id

 RETURN VALUES

-interval computed was 0 or negative, and EINVAL if ts->tv_usec field in
+interval computed was 0 or negative, or EINVAL if the ts->tv_nsec field

-the computed interval is out of range, or the clock_id argument is
+is out of range, or the clock_id argument is invalid, or if computing the

 SEE ALSO